pixielabs/cavy-app/docs/api/commands.md

 cavy run-ios -f index.ios.js --simulator="iPhone 4s"
 ```

-Run Cavy tests in dev mode having built and started your app independently:
+Run Cavy tests in dev mode having built and started your app manually:

 ```bash
 cavy run-ios -d -s
 ```

-#### Note
+#### Expo and cavy-cli
-If you choose not to skip the build, then Cavy CLI will build and run your app
+By default, cavy-cli attempts to build and run your app using
-using `react-native run-ios` under the hood.
+`react-native run-ios` under the hood.
+If you're using Expo this won't work!
+You'll have to manually build your app yourself and run your tests using the
+`--skipbuild` option.

 ---